What are the Best PhoneGap Alternatives after its Shutdown?

 Here are three of the best PhoneGap alternatives:

-Flutter App Development is the best alternative to PhoneGap.
+Flutter is the best alternative to PhoneGap.
 Flutter is an open-source UI development kit developed by Google.
 However, it is renowned as a cross-platform framework that allows building attractive natively compiled apps for mobile, web, desktop, and embedded devices with a single codebase.